 03 of 11

-Automatic Fish Feeders are something that almost every aquarist wants but never quite gets around to buying.
+Automatic fish feeders are something that almost every aquarist wants but never quite gets around to buying.
 These feeders are very handy for feeding fish and invertebrates in an aquarium when the owner is away on vacation (or a long weekend) and can't be home to feed.
 Many aquarists have found that they are very handy for every day feeding.
-The tank gets fed a measured amount of food on a regular basis which is good for the critters and makes life a little easier for the aquarist.
+The tank gets fed a measured amount of food regularly, which is good for the critters and makes life a little easier for the aquarist.

 04 of 11